-Brain Rea – Brian was brought up at Foxhall Farm (once known as Vauxhall Farm) on the Stourport Road.
+Brian Rea – Brian was brought up at Foxhall Farm (once known as Vauxhall Farm) on the Stourport Road.
 The farm was formerly part of the estate of Witley Court.
 Educated at Great Witley Primary School and tells stories about his time there during the Second World War in the mid-1940s.
 He recalls German prisoners of war working on the family farm and enjoying Christmas Dinner with his family.

-Doug Sheward – Great Witley resident since 1963, and member of Martley Civil Defence
+Doug Sheward – Great Witley resident since 1963, and member of Martley Civil Defence.

 Malcolm & Carol Skinner – moved to Eastgrove Cottage in Sankyns Green from Birmingham in 1975 and set about making the quintessential English cottage garden.